nanotaboada/java/README.md

 About
 -----
 Oracle&reg; Java&trade; sample projects showcasing a variety of technologies, frameworks and libraries.
-Created by [Nano Taboada](https://nanotaboada.myopenid.com/) under a [MIT License](http://opensource.org/licenses/mit-license.php).

 Credits
 -------